-Twitching while sleeping is a common occurrence, but many people who experience these brief muscle movements aren’t even aware that they’re happening.
-Sometimes, however, the sudden twitching or jerking of your hand or foot is enough to awaken you.
+The sensation of twitching while sleeping is a common occurrence, but many people who experience sudden but brief muscle movements at night aren’t even aware that they’re happening.
+Sometimes, however, the twitching or jerking of your hand or foot—a condition known as sleep myoclonus—is enough to awaken you.
 Or your spouse.

-Twitching while sleeping also may be a symptom of a wide range of conditions, from periodic limb movement to more serious health challenges such as multiple sclerosis and Parkinson’s disease.
+Twitching when falling asleep also may be a symptom of a wide range of conditions, from periodic limb movement to more serious health challenges such as multiple sclerosis and Parkinson’s disease.
 You may want to have your healthcare provider rule out such possibilities.

 Not all involuntary muscle movement is preventable, but there are some sleeping techniques that may help you remain still while you rest.
 First, let’s look at what’s behind the problem of twitching while while sleeping.

 Are you tired of missing out on a good night's sleep?
 Does your partner's snoring disrupt your rest?
 Do you battle insomnia every night?

 If so, claim your FREE copy, right now, of our definitive guide on sleep.

 The clinical term for a sudden, involuntary muscle contraction at any time is myoclonus (see “Types of Myoclonus” sidebar below).
 Twitching while sleeping is called sleep myoclonus.
 It may be so mild that you and your bed partner are unaware it’s happening.
 But it can also be a big enough movement—and occur often enough at night—that your bed partner notices it.

 The cause of myoclonus isn’t completely understood, though researchers believe it may be due to an excessive reaction by the part of the brain that control muscle movement.
 This overreaction could be triggered by light, sound or other stimuli during sleep.